critocrito/data-scores-in-the-uk/README.md

 public services and how citizens are increasingly ‘scored’ based on the collection and combination of data.

+This repository handles all aspects of the data collection and analysis.

 ## Contents

 - [Installation](#installation)